 There are few festivities that strike up the same enthusiasm amongst Chicharreros (Santa Cruz locals) than this beloved bacchanal of extravagant costumes, Latin and Caribbean rhythms, flamboyant parades and general debauchery in the streets until the wee hours of the morning noon the next day.
 After all, as any Chicharrero will tell you, Carnaval in Santa Cruz is second only to the world-famous celebrations of Brazil’s Rio de Janeiro.

 For 15 days, the capital of Tenerife transforms from a small and serene seaside city to an explosion of vibrant colors, upbeat tempos and above all: glitter.
-I’ve spent the last two Carnaval seasons getting down and dirty in Santa Cruz, and I guarantee you that it’s truly something you have to see to believe, but undoubtedly something you won’t ever forget.
+I spent two unforgettable Carnaval seasons getting down and dirty in Santa Cruz (and the last one in Las Palmas de Gran Canaria!), and I guarantee you that it’s truly something you have to see to believe, but undoubtedly something you won’t ever forget.

-Every year, the Chicharreros choose a different theme, and in 2017 it will be The Caribbean (El Caribe).
-While it’s not necessary to stick to the theme when choosing your costumes (in fact, most locals don’t), I’m predicting we’ll see quite a bit of both reggae and buccaneer inspired costumes – plenty of pirates, wenches, Captain Jack Sparrows, rastas (dreadlocks) and rastafarians.
+Every year, the Chicharreros choose a theme, and in 2018 it will be Fantasy (La Fantasía).
+While it’s not necessary to stick to the theme when choosing your costume (in fact, most Santa Cruz locals don’t), I’m predicting we’ll see plenty of fairies, avatars and enough ‘Mothers of Dragons‘ to beat an entire army of white walkers.

 When to Book Your Trip

 The dates of Carnaval change annually based on Easter and the start of lent, typically falling between late January to late February.
-Though some Carnaval traditions begin as early as the beginning of February this year (murga competitions, queen galas, etc.), the dressing-up, DJs and debauchery begin the weekend before Ash Wednesday.
+Though some Carnaval traditions begin as in January this year (murga competitions, queen galas, etc.), the dressing-up, DJs and debauchery begin the weekend before Ash Wednesday.

 Be sure to book your trip for at least one of the two weekends!
-And if your schedule permits, the Entierro de la Sardina on Wednesday the 1st March is by far the strangest, and in my book, the best night of the event.
+And if your schedule permits, the Entierro de la Sardina on Wednesday, February 14, 2018 is by far the strangest, and in my book, the best night of the event.

 What to Pack

 Unless you have a costume that you’ve planned and prepared beforehand, I suggest picking something up when you arrive.
 All of the “Chino” shops and bazaars are full to the brim with tutus, wigs, leotards, props, and the prepackaged sort of costume sets that we typically associate with Halloween.
-Buying your costume on arrival will lighten your luggage and help to stimulate the local economy, which is always a bonus!
+Buying your costume on arrival will lighten your luggage and help to stimulate the local economy 😉!

 Where to Stay

 If you haven’t booked your accommodation yet, now is definitely the time!
-The festivities are spread out throughout the small city, so booking anywhere within central Santa Cruz will be convenient.
-If you’re looking for a good night’s sleep, avoid anything near Weyler, Teatro Guimera and Calle Anaga, as the weekend revelry is pretty much non-stop.
-There are a good number of Airbnb options in the city, though prices for both Airbnb and hotels will be higher this time a year.
+The festivities are spread out throughout the small city, so booking anywhere within Santa Cruz will be convenient enough.
+If you’re looking for a good night’s sleep, steer clear of anything near Weyler, Teatro Guimera and Calle Anaga.
+There are plenty of Airbnb options in the city, but prices for both Airbnb and hotels will be on the rise this time a year.

 If you can’t find anything available in Santa Cruz, consider staying up the hill in the nearby UNESCO World Heritage city of La Laguna.
 La Laguna is about 40 minutes away by tram or 10 minutes by taxi.
-It’s a charming city, well-connected to Santa Cruz and well worth sightseeing while you’re in the area.
-Keep in mind that due to micro climates in Tenerife, La Laguna is quite a bit cooler than the coastal capital and you’ll want to pack some warmer gear if staying here.
+It’s charming, well-connected to Santa Cruz and worth exploring while you’re in the area.
+The only downside here is that Tenerife’s crazy micro climates mean that La Laguna is way cooler than the coastal capital so you’ll want to pack some warmer gear if staying here.